ai/about-postcss/speech.md

 ---

-And it is a first big problem of preprocessors.
+And it is a first big problem.

 How we can add polyfill for units?

-Maybe mixins are enough for today’s simple tasks.
-But we have many new ideas and preprocessors are too limited for them.
 Could we create Autoprefixer with mixins?

 ---

-And there is reason why we did not have new features in preprocessors for years.
+And second problem is a source of the first one.

 Preprocessor codebase is big and very monolithic.

-Do you have any friend who did contribute something to preprocessors?
+Can *you* add something to preprocessor?

-Sass team went further.
+Sass team even went further.
 To get better performance, they rewrote project to C++ and now we have even less developers who can add something new.

 ---

 And a last but not least problem.
 Preprocessors are template language.

 But is it a good language?

+Can you read this code?
+Me neither.
-It is not some complicated function.
-This huge code is just a mixin for simple transition from Compass.
+But it is just a transition mixin from Compass.

 Sass is nice for simple tasks.
-But you will have a problems if you want a better awesome tool.
+But is it easy to code some complicated stuff on Sass?

 ---

 And these are the ideas behind PostCSS.

-Create a playground for next generation of ideas without the limitations of current preprocessors.
+Remove limitations of current preprocessors.
+Make a playground for crazy ideas.

 ---

-PostCSS was not the first.
+But PostCSS was not the first.

 3 years ago, TJ Holowaychuk, Stylus maintainer, saw the same problems.
 He understood that preprocessor — as an idea — was finished.